abstractqqq/dsds/CONTRIBUTING.md

 2. Provide proof that the algorithm generates exact/very close results to Scikit-learn's implementation.

 3. Try not to include other core packages.
 NumPy, Scipy and Polars should be all.
-The preferred serialization strategy is dataclasses + Orjson, not pickling.
-Avoid nested dataclasses.
+The preferred serialization strategy to make things compatible with Polars' execution plan on LazyFrames.

 4. Fucntion annotaions are required and functions should have one output type only.